-- 1 pound mahi-mahi or any other firm white fish cut into bite-sized pieces
+- 1 pound mahi-mahi or other firm white fish (cut into bite-sized pieces)

 - 1-1/2 teaspoons freshly ground black pepper

-- Heat the oil over medium-high heat in 4-quart saucepan.
-Sauté the onion, celery, carrots, and potatoes for about 5 minutes, until the vegetables begin to soften.
-Add the tomatoes, water, Old Bay seasoning, and salt.
+- Once the vegetables begin to soften, add the tomatoes, water, Old Bay seasoning, and salt.

-- With kitchen twine, tie together the sprigs of oregano and thyme plus the bay leaf.
+- Use kitchen twine to tie together the sprigs of oregano and thyme plus the bay leaf.
 Add the herb bundle to the saucepan.

-- Bring the mixture to a boil, then reduce the heat to medium-low and simmer for about 15 minutes, or until potatoes are tender.
-(The recipe can be made ahead to this point.
-Cover and refrigerate.
-When ready to serve, reheat and continue with recipe.)
+- Bring the mixture to a boil, then reduce the heat to medium-low and simmer for about 15 minutes or until the potatoes are tender.